Giancarlo Stanton Player Props: Yankees vs. Guardians

-On Tuesday, Giancarlo Stanton (coming off going 1-for-4 with a double and two RBI) and the New York Yankees face the Cleveland Guardians, whose starting pitcher will be Hunter Gaddis.
-First pitch is at 6:10 PM ET.
+After going 1-for-4 with a double and two RBI in his most recent game, Giancarlo Stanton and the New York Yankees take on the Cleveland Guardians (who will start Peyton Battenfield) at 1:10 PM ET on Wednesday.

-He had a one-hit showing in his previous game (1-for-4) against the Guardians.
+In his last game he had a one-hit showing (1-for-4) against the Guardians.

 Giancarlo Stanton Game Info & Props vs. the Guardians